 Hickel seems to feel he has the moral right to defend the copyright on his ideas.
 This seems to be creating the artificial scarcity — restriction of the distribution of ideas — that he loudly deplores throughout the book.
 Why can he defend the copyright on his ideas and others cannot?
 Maybe capitalists aren’t as ruthless in asserting their moral rights as Hickel is.
 Big business can’t defend the value of their intellectual property but don’t mess with Hickel’s private property rights.
 It left me quite puzzled.

 Hickel makes some great points about GDP.
-As far as measures of national economic success go GDP needs a lot of improvement.
+As far as measures of national economic (never mind any other type of) success go GDP needs a lot of improvement.
 He is right that GDP is a challenge when we see it as a goal.
 He rightly notes that things that are bad can look like they are good in GDP.
 If citizens are buying a lot more security apparatus because they are terrified of crime this looks good in GDP terms.
 Still, it doesn’t seem to be what anyone would really want.
 Trashing the planet can look pretty good in short-term GDP terms.
 It is an excellent point that we could poison the entire human race with the economy booming up to the point where we all died.

 Hickel’s important point, to my mind, is that we should not see GDP growth as the main aim of society.
 This is absolutely correct.
 Why did Hickel not focus on that and cut out the basic errors?